 Theory and Simulation

-The theory and simulation activities of the 4th Physics Institute are coordinated by the junior research group Physical Optics in order to supports the experimental work at the institute.
-This strong collaboration ensures a mutual exchange between theory and experiment on each step of the analysis and enables us to directly verify theoretical models and their predictions.
+The theory and simulation activities of the 4th Physics Institute are coordinated by the junior research group Physical Optics in close collaboration with the experimental work at the institute.
+The mutual exchange between theory and experiment on each step of the analysis enables us to directly verify theoretical models and their predictions.
 Our theoretical research activities include topics such as chiral and non-reciprocal plasmonics, hybrid quantum and nanophotonic systems, photonic crystal fibers and nonlinear optics, with a strong emphasis on development of semi-analytical models and advanced numerical methods.

 The optical properties of micro- and nanostructures can be significantly modified by changing their shape and their spatial configuration.
 We can therefore design artificial systems with specific optical properties when understanding the underlying physical phenomena.
 This requires either semi-analytical or numerical solutions of Maxwell’s equations for various types of linear and nonlinear material responses.
 Especially metallo-dielectric systems turn out to be of great importance due to the occurrence of plasmonic resonances, i.e., collective oscillations of electrons in the metal.
 Potential applications are optical sensors, thin-film optical elements such as Faraday isolators and perfect absorbers, as well as integrated photonic circuits.